Glue Sniffer

-Glue Sniffer (Huelepega: Ley de la calle) is a 1999 Spanish-language film directed by Elia Schneider.
+Glue Sniffer (Huelepega: Ley de la calle) is a 1999 drama film directed by Elia Schneider.
 It was an international co-production between Spain and Venezuela.
 It was Venezuela's official Best Foreign Language Film submission at the 72nd Academy Awards, but did not manage to receive a nomination.

 It won at the 2000 International Human Rights Film Festival.

 Synopsis

 The 11-year-old Oliver is driven out of his mother's house by abuse from her new boyfriend, and then he struggles to live on the streets.
 He tries to avoid the crime common to young homeless children, but life gets harder when a drug gang tries to recruit him.